 The Passover story is a pretty dramatic affair.
 According to the Bible, Jews were slaves to the Egyptian Pharaoh until the prophet Moses came to set them free, and God sent 10 horrendous plagues to punish the Egyptian taskmasters.
 There were frogs, vicious hailstorms, and locusts that destroyed all the crops.
-When the Jews finally got the okay to leave Egypt after the plagues hit, they had to pack up so quickly that they didn’t have time to finish baking, and so they took their unleavened bread with them.
+When the Jews finally got the “okay” to leave Egypt after the plagues hit, they had to pack up so quickly that they didn’t have time to finish baking, and so they took their unleavened bread with them.
 To commemorate that experience, Jews today observe Passover by avoiding bread products for a solid eight days.

-Personally, I’ve always thought of the no-bread thing as the 11th plague, since to me a week without cereal, cookies, bagels, or granola bars is something akin to torture.
+Personally, I’ve always thought of the no-bread thing as the eleventh plague, since to me a week without cereal, cookies, bagels, or granola bars is something akin to torture.
 Beyond the unbearable cravings, a stomach full of matzo, eggs, potatoes, and oil is rarely a happy one.

 The word “porridge” always reminds me of the story of Goldilocks, but something tells me those bears weren’t the quinoa-eating type.
 This recipe is sort of like French toast in a bowl, since it combines milk, sugar, cinnamon, maple syrup, and nuts.
 Those watching their sugar intake can go easy on the brown sugar.
 (Note: There’s some debate over whether quinoa is kosher for Passover, so this recipe might not suit everyone’s style of observance.)

 It wouldn’t be a Passover morning without the smell of egg-y matzo sizzling in a frying pan.
-Traditional matzo brei (Yiddish for “fried matzo”) calls for a lot of eggs and butter, and that’s basically it.
-But it turns out this recipe is easily green-ified (and at least a little health-ified) thanks to superfood spinach, which packs a ton of antioxidants, vitamins, and minerals.
+Traditional matzo brei calls for a lot of eggs and butter, and not much else.
+But the classic recipe is easily green-ified (and at least a little health-ified) thanks to superfood spinach, which packs a ton of antioxidants, vitamins, and minerals.